adomingues/adomingues.github.io/_posts/2017-03-16-how-big-is-the-offspring.md

 ![plot of chunk percentile_plot]({{ site.url }}/figure/percentile_plot-1.png)

 Take home messages:
-- F1 is very average
+- F1 started as a very average baby but is now growing into a big toddler.
 - F0 is pretty poor at taking measurements